Book an Appointment

 Kelly creates a warm, safe, welcoming atmosphere where individuals can share their stories, recognize their strengths, and can be supported in creating full and authentic lives.
 Her kind and caring demeanor allows for genuine connections so that change can start to take place.

-Schedule Availability: Virtual: Sun.
-Morning. and Wed.
-Evening Areas of Focus: Anxiety, Stress,...
+Schedule Availability: Virtual: Wed.
+Evening, Thurs. & Sat Morning/Afternoon Areas of Focus...
 Read More

 Schedule Availability:

 In-Person or Virtual: Tue.
-Morning/Afternoon, Wed. and Thur.
-Evening
+Morning/Afternoon, Wed.
+Evening and Sat.
+Morning

 Areas of Focus: Anxiety, Depression, Relationship Issues, Anger Management, Grief and Loss, Burnout, Spirituality and Faith Concerns, Life Transitions, Parenting Support, Communication Skills.